ClementineOldfield/barrio-rails-app/README.md

 #### 2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?

+Nowadays, strong and fierce competition among multinational companies makes it difficult for new entrepreneurs to come along with new ideas and projects that can give a benefit to society.
+Moreover, although globalization has expand business, progress and whealth possibilities, consumers struggle to know where the products they buy are produced.

-Barrio (the Spanish word for Neighbourhood) aims to satisfy the very specific needs of locally established businesses & entrepreneurs that have a close set of customers whose needs are location-dependent.
+Within that context, Barrio (the Spanish word for Neighbourhood) aims to satisfy the very specific needs of locally established businesses & entrepreneurs that have a close set of customers whose needs are location-dependent.
 It aims to **increase their success opportunities**, therefore **encouraging entrepreneurship within the regular population** and **supporting local economy**.

+Furthermore, the in-person approach of this marketplace will allow customers **be aware of the origin** of the products they are acquiring.

 Because *what is given to the citizens, returns to society*.